 Best for: Kitchen, dining room

 Flaws but not dealbreakers: While soft, the rug is a little thinner and bumpier underfoot than many flatweaves—get a thick rug pad to go with it.
 It also may shrink slightly after washing.
-Our editor found hers shrunk a few inches in length (even with air-drying), so keep shrinkage in mind when ordering the size to fit your space.
+Our editor found that hers shrank a few inches in length (even with air-drying), so keep shrinkage in mind when ordering the size to fit your space.

 Sizes: 2′ by 3′, 2′6″ by 4′, 2’3″ by 5′, 3′ by 5′, 4′ by 4′, 4′ by 6′, 6′ by 6′, 5′ by 8′, 6′ by 9′, 8′ by 10′, 9′ by 12′